ECI codes

 ECI value indicates the level of authentication performed on the transaction, which is forwarded to the authorization request and determines whether the transaction receives liability protection.

-Additionally, it is possible to retrieve an three_ds object in one of processing operations responses under certain conditions.
+Additionally, it is possible to retrieve the three_ds object in one of the processing operations responses under certain conditions.

 Visa, American Express, JCB, Discover/Diners, Cartes Bancaires (VISA), UPI